 - The use of sophisticated quantitative and qualitative tools, incl.
 AI, to analyse and solve problems

 - The ability to take decisions, with a sound awareness of the ethical and social constraints and expectable consequences

-The certificate will follow the five-stage structure detailed in the figure below.
-Candidates will have a minimum of six meetings with the advisor with the first one establishing the overall aims of the project and each of the following at a stage of the research project.
-A preliminary presentation to faculty will occur no earlier than the end of the Problematization stage and no later than the end of the Analysis stage.
+The certificate typically follow the five-stage structure detailed in the figure below.
+Each team will have regular meetings with their advisor with the first one establishing the overall aims of the project and each of the following at a stage of the research project.
 The guidelines for the five stages are as follows: